getditto/demoapp-pos-kds/Android/README.md

- DITTO_PLAYGROUND_TOKEN = "replace with your playground token" DITTO_AUTH_PASSWORD = "replace with your auth password" DITTO_AUTH_PROVIDER = "replace with your auth provider"
+ DITTO_PLAYGROUND_TOKEN = "replace with your playground token" DITTO_AUTH_PASSWORD = "replace with your auth password" DITTO_AUTH_PROVIDER = "replace with your auth provider" DITTO_OFFLINE_TOKEN = "replace with your offline license token if applicable"
  ```

 * `DITTO_APP_ID` is the App ID used by Ditto; this needs to be the same on each device running the